nandandkl/calculator/README.md

 This is a simple, responsive web-based calculator.
 It features a modern design and is capable of performing basic arithmetic operations such as addition, subtraction, multiplication, and division.

 # Features
-1. Basic arithmetic operations: addition, subtraction, multiplication, and division.<br>
+1. Basic arithmetic operations: addition, subtraction, multiplication, and division.
-2. Responsive layout for various screen sizes.<br>
+2. Responsive layout for various screen sizes.
-Modern design with custom fonts and colors.<br>
+3. Modern design with custom fonts and colors.
-Error handling for invalid operations.<br>
+4. Error handling for invalid operations.
 # Live Demo
 You can run the calculator by opening link (https://nandandklcalculator.netlify.app/) file in your favorite browser.